saqibnoorani/cvirus/README.md

-# getstat
+# cvirus

-CLI to get stats of the NPM Packages in your terminal
+CLI to get corona virus updates in the terminal

-**Get Stats Of NPM Packages**

 **Install command:**

-*npm install getstat -g*
+*npm install cvirus-g*